 STEP SEVEN: Swipe a cotton ball covered in acetone over all nails to get rid of the sticky residue.

 So, once you pull your nails out of the light, you may be tempted to touch them.
 If you do this, you may panic – thinking OH NO THEY ARE STILL STICKY.
 But as long as you’ve left them in the light for the right amount of time, this is normal.
 Once you apply your top coat and cure it for the right amount of time, take a cotton ball or cotton pad covered in acetone and vigorously rub it over each nail.
 This kind of completes the “setting” of the nail and gets rid of that sticky residue that you may be stressed about.
 I panicked the first time I did my nails and tried to use the acetone in between each layer, but you don’t have to do that.
 It’s super unnecessary.
 Just wait until the end!

 STEP EIGHT: Wash hands and enjoy your beautiful new nails!

-I know I have a long way to go before I am some master nail art wiz BUT I feel like for the first time, this isn’t all that bad.
+I know I have a long way to go before I am some master gel nail wiz BUT I feel like for the first time, this isn’t all that bad.
 The polish lasted a long time (almost the full two weeks) before I removed it and wanted to do something new!
 Make sure you wash your hands thoroughly after you finish painting them and then go rock those pretty new fingernails!

 PIN THIS FOR LATER: